Jawsenigma/PDIncident_Visualizations/README.md

 ### Function Overview
 *Data Processing*: Combines location, nature, and time_numeric columns into a single text field for clustering.
 *Text Vectorization*: Uses TfidfVectorizer to convert the combined text data into a sparse matrix of TF-IDF features.
 *Dimensionality Reduction*: Applies TruncatedSVD followed by normalization to reduce the feature space to 100 components.
 *Clustering*: Performs K-Means clustering (true_k clusters) on the reduced data.
 *Evaluation*: Calculates clustering metrics:
 *Homogeneity*: Measures class purity within clusters.
 *Completeness*: Ensures all instances of a class belong to the same cluster.
 *Silhouette Score*: Assesses cluster cohesion and separation.
 *Cluster Analysis*: Identifies the top 10 terms for each cluster to interpret cluster characteristics.
 *Visualization*: Uses PCA to reduce the data to 2D and creates a scatter plot, with clusters colored differently for easy analysis.

 - **Incident Types Comparison**: A bar graph displays the comparison of different incident types, helping to visualize the distribution of incidents.
 - **Location Mapping**: Incidents are geocoded and visualized on an interactive map centered on Oklahoma.
 The map shows the location of each incident using geocoded coordinates derived from street names.
-- **Textual Clustering and Visualization**: Uses natural language processing to analyze and group incident descriptions into clusters for better understanding of trends and similarities.

 ## Technologies Used